Azure/ARO-Landing-Zone-Accelerator/Scenarios/Secure-Baseline/terraform/README.md

 The hub key vault provides public access and is deployed to store the credentials of the jumpboxes.

-### Front Door

-Front door use the private IP address of the internal load balancer of the ARO cluster.
-This internal load balancer is part of the control planed of the ARO cluster and is managed by Azure.

 ## Terraform State Management

 In this example, state is to be stored in an Azure Storage Account.
 The storage account is not created as part of the terraform templates but it is the first step of the deployment.
 All deployments reference this storage account to either store state or reference variables from other parts of the deployment however you may choose to use other tools for state management, like Terraform Cloud after making the necessary code changes.

 > **IMPORTANT**
 >
-> Azure RedHat OpenShift (ARO) cluster is deployed using an ARM template.
-Indeed the terraform deployment is using the [azurerm_resource_group_template_deployment](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/resource_group_template_deployment) resource.
-This means that this is a one time install.
-Running this Terraform deployment as Infrastructure as Code will allow management of the environment supporting ARO but not ARO itself.
-Changes made to ARO after the initial deployment will be ignored.
-When a proper ARO provider will be available, this deployment will be updated to use it.
+> Azure RedHat OpenShift (ARO) cluster is deployed using [Azure Verified Modules terraform deployment](https://azure.github.io/Azure-Verified-Modules/) and [azurerm_resource_group_template_deployment](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/resource_group_template_deployment) resource.
 >

 ## Prerequisites